ziyadedher/lights-n-signs/haar/README.md

 ### Overview
 This folder contains all code for the training the of models that are responsible for Haar cascade traffic light and sign detection in Zeus.

+### Dependencies
+#### OpenCV with Python bindings
+OpenCV is used for all Haar cascade training, so make sure that is installed before attempting any of the subsequent steps.
+In addition, the Python3.6 bindings of OpenCV are required for everything to function normally.
+It is recommended to build, compile, and install OpenCV from source.

 ### Workflow
 #### Data
 Before anything can happen, the required data must be downloaded.
 The `data` subdirectory has a cross-platform script that will download and unpack our standard dataset for training.
 Be aware that this dataset is very large (22.5GB+ when unpacked).